Stay at Home Mum – Survive and Thrive on One Wage

 What to Expect with a Vasectomy

-First your testicles will be cleaned and given a topical antiseptic to keep away infection.
-Then, you’ll usually receive a sedative to get rid of some of your anxiety.
-A vasectomy isn’t necessarily painful, but any guy will tell you the thought of it is painful enough.
+First your testicles will be cleaned, shaved and given a topical antiseptic to keep away infection.
+Vasectomies are usually done under a local anaesthetic, but some men do choose to go under a general anaesthetic for any number of reasons.
 The surgeon will then locate the vas deferens, which is the sperm transport tube that runs between the testicles and penis.

 After the Vasectomy

-For the next few hours the general area of the vasectomy will be numb, which eventually tapers away into a slight generalized pain or feeling of discomfort.
-It’s usually recommended that you apply an ice pack to the scrotum for the next day and avoid lying on your stomach.
+For a few hours the general area of the vasectomy will be numb, which eventually tapers away into a slight generalized pain or feeling of discomfort.
+The scrotum will likely be bruised and tender following the operation, and men should rest for a few days.
+Activities like running, swimming or other strenuous movement should be avoided in the early days, and sex should be avoided for a few days.
 You should be able to get back to work after a day or two, but if you have a strenuous job you should wait for at least a week.

 As soon as it doesn’t hurt you can go back to having sex, but remember you still have to use another form of birth control, usually for at least 2 more months.
 Eventually your sperm count will settle down to zero and you should be good for the rest of your life.
-A vasectomy is permanent unless intentionally reversed.
+A vasectomy is permanent in the majority of cases unless intentionally reversed.

 How Effective is a Vasectomy?